 This build assumes a leader position in the group, scouting ahead of its support and DPS companions and preparing the battlefield for the coming onslaught.
 Your primary role is to create health globes for the Support Barb to pick up, which is done via the interaction of Land of the Dead (cast on cooldown), Devour (spammed throughout the run) and your Life from Death passive.
 Due to the Pestilence 2-piece mechanic and the permanence of your LotD, you will also be spreading the Crit buff of Corpse Lance Brittle Touch across the battlefield automatically — however it is vitally important to do 2-3 manual casts on priority targets (elites, champions) to ensure maximum value of the Crit increase ASAP.
 As you move through the rift with Blood Rush, try to afflict as many enemies as you can with your Frailty Aura of Frailty radius.
 Last but not least, spam your Essence spender (i.e. Death Nova) in density in order to proc Obsidian Ring of the Zodiac for faster LotD resets.

 Corpse Lance brings the other half of your contribution to your DPS teammates; coupled with the Brittle Touch rune and your heavy focus on increasing attack speed right alongside CDR, this skill will guarantee critical hits on affected targets.
-Note that while Corpse Lances will be spread automatically via the Pestilence 2-piece, you need to be proactive against elites and manually apply several casts on them (depending on your attack speed optimization — see the gearing page of this guide).
+Note that while Corpse Lances will be spread automatically via the Pestilence set 2-piece, you need to be proactive against elites and manually apply several casts on them (depending on your attack speed optimization — see this build's gear page for more information).

 With scouting ahead of the pack being a crucial aspect of your playstyle, it should come as no surprise that you will utilize a movement tool in your arsenal.
 Due to the heavy CDR focus on gear, Blood Rush will have almost no downtime, even less so when you take advantage of the double charge mechanic of the Metabolism rune.